 GunsAmerica calls itself an “advertising system, nothing more.”
 Sellers are responsible for their items’ legality.
 Creating an account and posting an ad are free, but you can pay to highlight or feature your ad or upgrade your seller membership.

-If you sell to someone outside a 50-mile radius of your pawn shop, your after-sale fee will be 2% —BUT guns have a minimum after-sale fee of $20, while nonguns have a minimum of $2.
+If you sell to someone outside a 50-mile radius of your store, your after-sale fee will be 2% —BUT guns have a minimum after-sale fee of $20, while nonguns have a minimum of $2.

 So the result is that GunsAmerica is probably one of the best channels if you sell locally and/or sell expensive guns, but one of the least cost-effective if you try to sell to someone farther away or sell cheaper guns.